forkcms/forkcms/tools/README.md

 	./minify

+### prepare_for_reinstall
+This script is more an internal tool, it removes all files so the Fork is just like it wasn't installed before.

+It can be executed with the following command

+	./prepare_for_reinstall

 ### remove_cache
 The remove_cache-script will clear folders that contain cached files.
 And can be executed with the following command: